Summer EBT: How to Qualify

 Applying for a qualifying benefit program

-Children can qualify for Summer EBT this year if their household applies and are approved for a qualifying benefit program by August 28, 2025.
+Children can qualify for Summer EBT for Summer 2026 if their household applies and are approved for a qualifying benefit program.
 The qualifying benefit programs include:

-Children who go to a school that is not part of the National School Lunch Program (NSLP) must be school-aged to qualify.
+Children who go to a school that does not participate in the National School Lunch Program (NSLP) must be school-aged to qualify.
 This includes children who are homeschooled or go to a fully virtual school.
-Children are school-aged if they were born on or between July 1, 2006, and August 31, 2019.
 Families will need to contact their child’s school to confirm if it participates in the NSLP.

 Families can call 211 or visit ACCESS (ACCESS in Spanish) to learn about applying for any of these programs.
 Families can also contact their local or Tribal agency who can help them apply for the programs.